roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Rick Ch.
-02 ****** byNonStopFunGuy© "Mmm, do I!"
+"Mmm, do I!"
 Now he was speaking her language, and she painfully crawled her body over his, leaning her sweaty little torso onto his manly chest, one arm over him, her hips and legs still flat on the bed at his side, angling away from him.
 "I love it -- you gonna be my computer lover now, baby?"

  They consummated their relationship with another kiss, and wound up smiling into each other's eyes.